 This parameter defines whether the UE in RRC_CONNECTED supports MBMS reception with 15kHz subcarrier spacings via MBSFN from MBMS-dedicated cells on a frequency indicated in an MBMSInterestIndication message.

-4.3.17.6 subcarrierSpacingMBMS-r14-khz1dot25, subcarrierSpacingMBMS-khz7dot5-r14
+4.3.17.6 subcarrierSpacingMBMS-khz1dot25-r14, subcarrierSpacingMBMS-khz7dot5-r14

 This parameter defines the supported subcarrier spacing for MBSFN subframes on FeMBMS/Unicast mixed cells or MBMS-Dedicated cells in addition to 15kHz subcarrier spacing.
 The subcarrierSpacingMBMS-khz7dot5-r14 refers to 7.5kHz subcarrier spacing and subcarrierSpacingMBMS-khz1dot25-r14 refers to 1.25 kHz subcarrier spacing as defined in TS 36.211 [21], clause 6.12.
 This field is included only if UE supports MBMS reception from FeMBMS/Unicast mixed cell or MBMS-dedicated cell.